Aiways U5: Infotainment

 The Aiways U5 has a large dashboard with a 12.3-inch tablet style screen to access the vehicle and infotainment systems.
 There is an 8-speaker audio system with DAB+ and traditional radio functionality.

 Specifications

 The Aiways U5 comes in Standard and Premium versions.
+The engine produces 150 kW and 310 Nm of torque.
+It has a Macpherson front suspension system using and Multi-link rear suspension system.

 Charging

 Home

-Charging from 20% to 100% takes 8 hours using a (6.6kW Type 2) AC charger.
+Charging from 20% to 100% takes 8 hours using a (6.6 kW Type 2) AC charger.

 Out of home

 The battery can be charged from 30% to 80% in 27 minutes using a DC charger.

 History

 The Aiways U5 production model was publicly unveiled at the 2018 Beijing Auto Show.
 The car was originally previewed as the Aiways U5 ion Concept in 2018.
 The Aiways U5 was expected to have a starting price of 197,900 yuan to 292,100 yuan.

 European launch

 In January 2020, the U5 was planned to be made available to the left-hand-drive European market in April 2020.

 As of December 2020, the vehicle is available in the Netherlands and Belgium and shows up in the vehicle registration statistics for both countries.
 In the Netherlands, the price starts from €39,950.

 The Aiways U5 is also available in Germany and France.

 As of May 2021 it is available in Denmark.